jenkinsci/jobcacher-artifactory-storage-plugin/README.md

 # Jobcacher Artifactory storage Extension plugin

+This plugin is an extension of the [jobcacher-plugin](https://plugins.jenkins.io/jobcacher/) that allows you to store the cache in JFrog Artifactory.

 > [!NOTE]
 > This plugin is maintained by the Jenkins Community and not by JFrog.